middaycoffee/hello-world/README.md

 - ⚡ Fun fact: ...
 -->

 Hello!
 My name is Baris.
-I'm an engineer student at Ankara.
+I'm an engineering student studying at Ankara.
 Eager to dive into coding world.
 Currently learning Python.

 Long term goal for me is to develop skills in the machine learning / ai area.
 Just started.
+Until now I've completed some online certificate courses and now trying to enhance my learning through self-learning projects.

 - 🌱 I’m currently learning Python!
 - 📫 How to reach me: through the public e-mail in my profile